Green:Campus

 We are working on it!
 More information coming soon.

-In addition to individual mobility, the university's internal processes, such as business trips and the vehicle fleet, are to be examined more closely and measures taken to strengthen climate-friendly mobility behavior.
-The vehicle fleet is to be gradually converted to climate-friendly vehicles, insofar as appropriate vehicles with climate-friendly engines are available.
+In addition to individual mobility, the university's internal processes, such as business trips and the vehicle fleet, are also being examined more closely.
+Measures are to be taken to promote climate-friendly mobility behavior.
+The vehicle fleet is to be gradually converted to climate-friendly vehicles, provided that appropriate vehicles with environmentally friendly drive systems are available.

-Initial goal: to set up a charging infrastructure with initially 10 charging points for e-vehicles at various locations.
+The first goal is to set up a charging infrastructure with an initial 10 charging points for electric vehicles at all locations.

 Sustainable open space management

-Future-oriented open space planning is of great importance, especially in order to counteract the consequences of climate change and the resulting increase in global warming.
-In order to increase biodiversity and improve the microclimate and quality of life at the university sites, guidelines are to be drawn up and specific measures identified and implemented, which in particular also improve the microclimate and thus promote the preservation of different species groups.
+The development of future-oriented open space planning is of great importance, particularly in order to counteract the effects of climate change and the associated global warming.
+In order to increase biodiversity and improve the microclimate and quality of life at the university sites, guidelines are being developed and specific measures identified and implemented.

-When converting and redesigning existing areas, emphasis should be placed on unsealing existing open spaces and greening facades and roofs with resilient and cooling vegetation wherever possible.
-In addition, wherever possible, biodiversity should be increased on paved areas, such as water-bound path surfaces, by sowing flower-gravel lawns.
+When converting and redesigning existing areas, emphasis is placed on unsealing existing open spaces and greening facades and roofs with resistant and cooling vegetation wherever possible.
+In addition, wherever possible, biodiversity should be increased on sealed surfaces, such as water-bound path surfaces, by sowing flower-gravel lawns.

-The sustainable campus maps provide a location-based overview of the large number of institutions, projects, research and teaching offers in the field of sustainability, including links to important contact persons, start-ups, cooperation partners and groups and initiatives in the field of sustainability.
+The sustainable campus maps provide a comprehensive overview of a large number of institutions, projects, research and teaching opportunities in the field of sustainability for each location.
+They also contain links to important contact persons, start-ups, cooperation partners and groups and initiatives in the field of sustainability.

 Procurement